Felabration

-Felabration is an annual music festival conceived in 1998 by Yeni Anikulapo-Kuti in memory and celebration of her father Fela Kuti, a Nigerian musician and human rights activist known for pioneering the afrobeat genre of music.
+Felabration is an annual music festival conceived in 1998 by Yeni Anikulapo-Kuti in memory and celebration of her father Fela Kuti, a Nigerian musician and human rights activist known for pioneering the Afrobeat genre of music.
 The one-week-long event which is held annually at the New Afrika Shrine in Ikeja, attracts visitors from different countries and has thus been considered as an official tourist destination by the Lagos State Government.

 Felabration is held on the week of Fela Kuti's birthday.
 The event features musical performances from top music acts from Nigeria and guest appearances from internationally acclaimed musicians and personalities.
 It also consists of street parades, symposia on social and topical issues, debates and photo exhibitions.

 2015 edition: "Just Like That"

-The week long festival took place from 12th - 18th october, 2015 at the famous Afrika shrine, Ikeja, Lagos State.
-That year's edition kicked off with a symposium titled " Human Rights As My Property" and the session was anchored by Honourable Sasore, former Attorney General of Lagos State.
-There was also the annual Fela debates for secondary schools tagged " Poverty Is Not An Acccident".
-The festival had legendary performances from Star acts like Third World: an international reggae group, 2face, Femi Kuti, Ice Prince and a surprise performance by Majek Fashek.
+The week-long festival took place from 12 to 18 October 2015 at the famous Afrika Shrine, Ikeja, Lagos State.
+That year's edition kicked off with a symposium titled "Human Rights As My Property", and the session was anchored by Honourable Sasore, former Attorney General of Lagos State.
+There were also the annual Fela debates for secondary schools, tagged "Poverty Is Not An Accident".
+The festival had performances from star acts including international reggae group Third World, 2face, Femi Kuti, Ice Prince, as well as a surprise performance by Majek Fashek.

 2016 edition: "Everybody Say Yeah Yeah"

-The week long festival held from 10–16 October 2016 at the Africa shrine, Ikeja, Lagos State.
-The theme was coined from one of the sayings of the legendary Fela which he used to entertain guest during his performances.
-The festival began with a symposium tagged "Movement Against Second Slavery" and was moderated by Prof. Sophie Oluwole.
-There was also the famous Fela debates, art exbition, street carnivals and other activities to thrill fans.
-There was performances from artistes like Jaywon, Ajebutter, Orezi, Sugarboy and Ojjay Wright.
+The week-long festival was held from 10 to 16 October 2016 at the Afrika Shrine, Ikeja, Lagos State.
+The theme was derived from one of Fela's sayings with which he used to entertain guests during his performances.
+The festival began with a symposium titled "Movement Against Second Slavery" that was moderated by Prof. Sophie Oluwole.
+There were also the famous Fela debates, art exhibition, street carnivals and other activities to thrill fans.
+There were performances from artistes such as Jaywon, Ajebutter, Orezi, Sugarboy and Ojjay Wright.